Login

 Termination upon death of the tenant

 The lease continues after the death of the tenant.
-The heirs automatically become the new tenants.
+The tenant's heirs automatically become the new tenants.

 They may cancel the lease on the next official moving date.
 This must happen within two weeks of the death.
 Otherwise, the contractually agreed notice periods apply.